-You can enjoy amazing French/Melanesian food, whilst watching the sun set over the lovely Anse Veta beach.
-All of this is just 2.5 hours flying time after departing Brisbane, Australia.
-With a modern city on the mainland, and stunning islands to explore, New Caledonia is a real surprise gem.
+Visiting New Caledonia with kids is surprisingly easy!
+You can enjoy amazing French/Melanesian food whilst watching the sun set over the lovely Anse Veta beach just 2.5 hours flying time from Brisbane, Australia.
+With a modern city on the mainland, and stunning islands to explore, why wouldn’t you pay New Caledonia a visit?

 If you get a chance, you absolutely have to visit the Isle of Pines!
 It’s a white sand, turquoise water paradise that dreams are made of.